Buy Amla supplement high quality

 then 20%.
 This is the strength that is recommended in Family Health Remedies.

-There have not been enough studies with amla products to know the ideal dosage and extract potency along with the ideal percentage of polyphenols or tannins such as embilcanins.
-The Paradise Herb Amla product has 45% tannins, made up mostly of embilicans, which is a very high concentration.
-It is a 20 to 1 extract, meaning it is 20 times the concentration of regular powder.
+A. There have not been enough studies with amla products to know the ideal dosage and extract potency along with the ideal percentage of polyphenols or tannins such as embilcanins.
+The Paradise Herb Amla product has 45% tannins, made up mostly of embilicans, which is a high concentration.